Flooding is one of the biggest natural hazards affecting the safety and sustainability of communities across Wales.

 Flood and Coastal Erosion Risk Management Research and Development Programme

-To help meet our science and evidence needs, we work in collaboration with the Welsh Government, Environment Agency and Defra on the joint Flood and Coastal Erosion Risk Management Research and Development programme.
+To help meet our science and evidence needs, we work in collaboration with the Welsh Government, Environment Agency and Defra on the joint Flood and Coastal Erosion Risk Management (FCERM) Research and Development programme.
 To find more information about the programme, click here.

 The programme, covering England and Wales, aims to serve the needs of all flood and coastal operating authorities by providing key evidence to: